-* To buy bottled water means higher personal costs.
-A single bottle of water generally runs about one to two dollars.
+Buying bottled water is expensive.
+A single bottle of water generally runs about one to two USD.
 Filtered tap water is essentially the same product and costs a fraction of the price.

 An example: a one kilogram bottle of water

 According to Treehugger, the manufacture and transport of a one kilogram bottle of Fiji [brand] water:

 emitted 562 grams of greenhouse gasses (1.2 pounds).

 Treehugger also notes that 1.5 millions barrels of crude oil is used to make PET water bottles every year and 2.7 tonnes of plastic is used to bottle water (of which 86 percent ends up in the garbage or on the streets).

 Water extraction for bottled water can cause groundwater shortages.
 Many water bottlers are given carte blanche to mine local groundwater supplies at the expense of local populations and ecosystems, leading to groundwater shortages in areas where the water is being extracted.
 In India, for example, water extraction by Coca-Cola for its Dasani brand of bottled water and other drinks, has caused water shortages in over 50 Indian villages.

 Imagine: every bottle of water you drink is about three-quarters water and one-quarter oil.
 This is the energy it takes to put that bottle of water in your hand.